 Keeping your chicken coop clean by changing the bedding material is important for keeping away mites and chicken lice.

 Do You Need A Respirator For Cleaning A Coop?

 We always use a respirator when shoveling out dry chicken coop material and chicken feces, as there are many airborne particles that you really don't want to be breathing in, such as any possible mold spores on the coop bedding, dry/tiny wood particles, and the chicken feces itself which could hold a plethora of harmful respiratory material.

-We use this specific half face respirator from Parcil.
+We use this specific full face respirator.
 It is rated as an N95 equivalent and is rated for agricultural processing as well as pesticide application.
 This is a great long term, multi-purpose mask that we use all around the property as it is rated to work with dust, chemicals, organic materials and more.

 The best part is that is adjustable so Jeremy and I share this respirator, and he has a much larger head than I do.
-We highly recommend it, and they also have full face respirators if you are looking for eye protection as well.
+We highly recommend it, and they also have half face respirators if you are looking for something smaller.